franz-deleon/ConstructInvoker/README.md

 ------

 An example class that you want to register to the service manager.
-Notice the class requires a $brick instance in its constructor.
+Notice the class requires a `$brick` instance in its constructor.

-        // MyClass.php
         namespace class\namespace;
         class Brick
         {